ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-#### Spring data jdbc
+#### Spring Data JDBC
-Spring data jdbc does not have a persistence context like spring data jpa.
+Spring Data JDBC does not have a persistence context like Spring Data JPA.
-This makes Spring data jdbc in my opinion more straightforward than spring data jpa.
+This makes Spring Data JDBC in my opinion more straightforward than Spring Data JPA.
 If you want to make changes to the data, you are responsible for handling the persistence.
 If you do not call the save method in the repository, the changes will not be persisted.

 You also have the choice to update the aggregates using self written queries.
-Like I already mentioned, these queries are executed directly on the jdbc instead of using a hibernate layer.
+Like I already mentioned, these queries are executed directly on the JDBC instead of using a Hibernate layer.

 Upating the data is done with the help of the aggregate abstraction where the repository of the aggregate root is responsible for persisting the data of its aggregates.
 If you call the save method on the aggregate root, the entire aggregate will be persisted.

-Because spring data jdbc does not contain a persistence context like spring data jpa, it does not know which part of the aggregate is updated.
+Because Spring Data JDBC does not contain a persistence context like Spring Data JPA, it does not know which part of the aggregate is updated.
 Therefore it will update the aggregate root and delete all the referenced entities and save them all again.
 This has as a downside that sometimes entities will be deleted and saved without that they were changed and could be a waste of resources.
 The big advantage is that you are sure that the entire entity will be up to date after saving the aggregate.

 ##### Examples

-If we want to change the colors of all colors of a same type like we did in the example of spring data jpa.
+If we want to change the colors of all colors of a same type like we did in the example of Spring Data JPA.

-You can do it like example 2 of spring data jpa.
+You can do it like example 2 of Spring Data JPA.

 {% highlight java %}